A lot or a little?

 Is it any good?

 With lots of new features that keep your adventure interesting, this is one of the easier, yet more engaging, chapters in the long-running franchise.
 The Pokémon Sword and Shield games start out with a familiar plot for Pokémon fans: becoming the best trainer in a new land, fighting gym leaders to prove that your squad is stronger in combat.
 Players will travel the world, fighting many creatures and trainers, and will gain experience to boost their creature's stats through battles or by assigning beasts to jobs to complete in towns.
 Fortunately, Sword and Shield ease the labor of fighting for hours to improve everyone in your party by sharing experience across all the monsters after a fight.
-That reduces the chore of leveling your creatures and ensures that you'll practically increase one character by a level during each battle, which is perfect for newcomers just learning the basics of the game.
-What's more, players can easily swap their party members in the wild without having to head back to town, which is a massive time-saver.
-It's also useful when you're traveling through the larger wilderness of Galar, hunting for a specific creature through its diverse ecosystems and trying to get creatures to evolve to more powerful forms.
+That reduces the chore of leveling your creatures, which is perfect for newcomers just learning the basics.
+What's more, players can easily swap their party members in the wild without having to head back to town, which is a massive time-saver, especially when you're hunting for a specific creature or trying to get creatures to evolve to more powerful forms.

-On the journey, players will uncover a mystery surrounding legendary Pokémon that have disappeared, and the cause behind the special ability known as Dynamaxing, which transforms Pokémon into gigantic versions of themselves.
-You'll unlock this power, which gives you the option to transform one of your roster into one of these massive creatures.
-Dynamaxing provides lots of gameplay twists -- you can tactically use it to whittle down an opposing roster, or save it to cause huge damage against one target.
-The main problem here is that, in most cases (unless your large creature is weak against an enemy it faces), Dynamaxing can make many fights way too easy to complete.
+On the journey, players will discover an ability known as Dynamaxing, which transforms Pokémon into gigantic versions of themselves.
+This gives you the option to transform one of your roster for a limited time to wreak havoc on opponents.
+Dynamaxing provides lots of gameplay twists -- you can whittle down an opposing roster, or save it to cause huge damage against one target.
+The main problem is that, in most cases (unless your Pokemon's weak against an enemy it faces), Dynamaxing can make fights way too easy to complete.
 But Dynamaxing also highlights an improved multiplayer focus of Sword and Shield.
 Players can partner up with three other trainers (human or computer controlled) to fight giant beasts in Max Raid Battles, group combats that are clearly inspired by Pokémon Go's raids.
 This can be a fun way for friends to help each other clear difficult sections, or use the trading feature to gather and swap newly captured Pokémon among themselves after fights.
 Even better, players can camp out in the wilderness and play with each other's Pokémon, bonding over a meal, making their roster more willing to shake off negative status effects, even gaining experience to strengthen their squad.
 The result: You have a sense of being supported by both the game and other players in your quest to become a champion.
-Pokémon Sword and Shield may be easier than earlier games in the franchise, but the journey is fun from beginning to end, and makes you eager to catch 'em all.
+This feature also carries over to the Isle of Armor, the first DLC(downloadable content) for the game.
+It adds extra hours to the play, especially if you go hunting for hidden Pokemon scattered through the region, but the plot for this expansion is pretty thin, and your new rival is very underutilized.
+In some ways, this section could've been wrapped into the base game and nothing would've been lost or radically gained.
+But overall, while Pokémon Sword and Shield may be easier than earlier games in the franchise, the journey is fun from beginning to end, and makes you eager to catch 'em all.